 Bob Hall Pier is an ideal family-friendly beach with a paved parking area, car-free sand zone and convenient picnic tables.
 The location, water depth and abundance of fish species at Bob Hall Pier also make this beach one of the top places to fish without a boat.
 The pier also makes this beach a popular spot for surfers to catch some waves.
 Nearby Padre Balli Park offers campsites with all the amenities – cabanas and a bath house for visitor convenience.

 McGee Beach is the perfect place to relax and unwind with the entire family right on the Corpus Christi Bay.
 Within walking distance of beautiful downtown Corpus Christi, McGee Beach offers more than meets the eye.
-Convenient parking is available at neighboring McCaughan Park and the nearby Seawall Food & Spirits offers easy access to fresh food and drinks.
+Convenient parking is available at The Water's Edge Park, along with an all-ages playground, basketball courts and dog park!
 Beach rentals are available during the spring and summer months.

 Often referred to as the Padre Island Seawall Beach because of the one-mile long seawall which runs from South Packery Beach to Whitecap Beach, this family-friendly beach features a large paved parking lot, restrooms and rinse-off showers.
 Beach rentals are readily available during the spring and summer months to make this perfect stop for an easy, breezy day at the beach.